theshivay/Assignment_BTech2026_2201921530162/27-01-25/DSA/README.md

 ---
 ###

-# 13. Roman to Integer - Leetcode Solution
+# 13. Roman to Integer - Leetcode

 ## Problem Statement
 Convert a Roman numeral string `s` to its integer equivalent.
 Roman numerals are represented by the following characters: